This post may contain affiliate links.

 Now the methods we used involved several credit cards, so if you are averse to using them you might want to stop right here, but they are the basis for many good travel hacks.

 The best travel hacking advice I’ve received is to deceived on the types of trips, destinations, airlines you plan on using and then target the credits cards that will maximize the saving towards them.

 Southwest is the most flexible airline in our immediate area.
 We have a local airport that is fifteen minutes from our home and a major Southwest hub.
 We enjoy resident parking at the airport for two years at a cost of $35.

 We used our Southwest Airlines Rapid Rewards Visa Card points and some previous credits to cover the cost of our airfare.
-Currently, the cards offers a bonus of 50,000 Rapid Rewards miles when you spend $2,000 in the first three months for new sign ups.
+Currently, the card offers a bonus of 50,000 Rapid Rewards miles when you spend $2,000 in the first three months for new sign-ups.
 There is a $99 annual fee.

 When using rewards points with Southwest you are still required to pay taxes/Government fees.
 Our total cost of five round-trip flights from New York to Orlando was a total of $56.

 With airfare covered out next target was a hotel.
 This is where we followed Brad’s information very closely.
 As he points out the Disney Swan and Dolphin are luxury hotels on Disney property, but not run by Disney.
 So, you get the benefits of staying on property like Disney shuttles and extra magic hours but can use hotel points to book your stay.